Yoon Jong-shin: Career

 In 2019, he was a judge in the JTBC talent show Superband.

 In 2021, he will become the main host of Mysterious Record Shop.
 The other co-host will be Wendy, Kyuhyun, and Jang Yoon Jung.

+A live recording of Yoon's song "Uphill Road" was released as a digital single on August 1, 2025.

 Personal life

 Yoon married former professional tennis player Jeon Mi-ra in 2006.
 They have three children Yoon Ra-ik, Yoon Ra-im and Yoon Ra-oh together.
-In July 2020, Yoon rushed back to Korea to tend to his ill mother, and she passed in September of that year.
+In July 2020, Yoon rushed back to Korea to tend to his ill mother, and she died in September of that year.